wyolum/orbigator/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or pull requests to improve the design, firmware or documentation.
-Ideas for supporting multiple satellites or automating TLE updates would be especially appreciated.

 ## License